RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Today_Reddit_Comment.md

 "The world just hates people with special needs.
 It's a crewl place out there."

 * :::=== RoundSparrow_Commentary : If your *special need* mind involves manipulating billions of people on the world stage of histiory, Stalin, Hitler, Putin, Musk, Trump, *the world* flocks to you as deception leadership for children to adopt as role model. ===:::

-"The world just hates people with special needs.
-It's a crewl place out there."